We are the first to offer PEA in a high-quality and directly applicable format for unique end products

 What is PEA?

-Palmitoylethanolamide (PEA) is an endogenous lipid present in various human tissues including the brain, liver, eyes and muscles.
+PEA is an endogenous fatty acid amide.
+Fatty acid amides are important signaling molecules in the central and peripheral nervous system.
 It is produced from membrane phospholipids and exerts a variety of functions .
 PEA can naturally be derived from several food sources, like peanuts, soybeans or other beans .
 PEA is a highly interesting bioactive ingredient according to scientific literature.

 Benefits of NutraCups